 This doesn’t mean float pool nurses don’t advance – but the path typically requires eventually committing to a unit, either formally or by consistently floating to the same place until you’re effectively a known quantity there.
 See the travel nurse vs. staff nurse comparison for a related set of trade-offs.

-Scheduling: what “flexibility” actually means
+Scheduling: what “flexibility” means

 Float pool scheduling is frequently sold as flexible, and there’s truth to that – you typically have more control over which shifts you pick up.
 But “flexibility” in float pool isn’t the same as “predictability,” and conflating them is a common source of dissatisfaction.